mathiaslyngbye/eit-cobod/README.md

 * All ur_rtde move-to-position commands require values for acceleration and velocity.
 I made a wrapper (```addMove(...)```) for this to avoid saving static version of these.
 In practice, this means that we save _only_ joint positions as ```std::vector<double> q = {q1, q2, ..., q5}```, and later add acceleration and velocity before pushing values to a path, e.g. ```std::vector<double> gripMove = addMove(gripQ, 0.2, 0.2);```.
 * Function ```addMove()``` uses _optional_ arguments, i.e. if not velocity or acceleration is specifies, it defaults to 0.5 for both.
 * To make new buttons, be aware that they should be added 3 places; in the header (i.e. ```_btn0```), in the constructor, and in the ```clickEvent``` handler function.
 Just copy and modify what is already in these places for the millions of buttons already added.
+* If you need to plan a route, you may add a button and try to mimic what I did in the ```RunHomeRobot``` function.
+Be aware that if it is not run as its own thread, it hijacks the main thread, and the display won't work for the duration.
+This is perfectly okay for testing, though.
+I will momentarily re-add the printQ function (it got butchered during the great debug session), so you can enable teach mode, got to a location, print Q values, and manually save them.

 ## Installation/prerequisites
 ### Qt